ithaca-comp321/languageProj2_Amber_Elias_Rup/README.md

 Cost: Golang is faster than Java, Python, PHP and many other languages.
 Go is garbage collected and also has support for pointers.

 For large projects where this may be an issue, Go apparently has a faster compiling time than C++ and other popular languages.
+"Go doesn't rely on a virtual machine to compile its code.
+It gets compiled directly into a binary file."